 A New York Times Bestseller!

-Selected by the LA Times Book Club — check out their discussion guide!
+Selected by many community reading programs, including the LA Times Book Club — check out their discussion guide!

 In a stunning graphic memoir, actor/author/activist George Takei revisits his haunting childhood in American concentration camps, as one of 120,000 Japanese Americans imprisoned by the U.S. government during World War II.
 Experience the forces that shaped an American icon — and America itself — in this gripping tale of courage, country, loyalty, and love.